noughtmare/parsing-ddgs/tfp2025 3/review-response.md

 >  explaining/motivating why the direct solution does not work - I could
 >  imagine it causes problems for the termination checker, for instance.

-TODO: I think this indeed would not work out nicely, but we could explain why it does not work in the paper.
-I don't think it is generally useful to explore every possible alternative in the paper, but perhaps this seems obvious enough to warrant some explanation.
-Also, our data type is not closed under derivatives
+TODO: I don't understand the suggestion, actually.
+We use the mu to preserve the original grammar, so passing the derivative of that to `δ₀` does not help us.
+We cannot reconstruct the original grammar from the derivative of it.

-TODO: If you take a more big-step/recursive descent approach with memoization, then it might be possible.
+TODO: The only way we might hope to avoid `mu` is if we take a more big-step/recursive descent approach with memoization, then it might be possible.
 We could explain this in the discussion of possible future work.

 TODO: At the end of Section 2 we should mention something about the switch from big step/recursive descent to small step/derivatives.